gve-sw/CLUS18-DEVNET-2897/lab/step2.md

 ### Step 2 - Running the server

-To run the server, execute these commands in your terminal:
+To run the server, run these commands in your terminal:

 ```bash
 cd $HOME/CLUS18-DEVNET-2897